 Indoor Plants That Are Actually Good For Your Health

-* English Ivy – According to NASA scientists, the easy-to-grow English Ivy is the best plant for air filtering, which absorbs formaldehyde, which is often found in rugs, cigarette smoke, grocery bags and vinyl.
+According to NASA scientists, the easy-to-grow English Ivy is the best plant for air filtering.
+English Ivy absorbs formaldehyde, which is often found in rugs, cigarette smoke, grocery bags, and vinyl.

-* Spider Plant — This is one of the most common houseplants because of its interesting look and is so easy to grow.
-But it has also been rated by NASA as one of the top air purifiers, battling pollutants in the air such as carbon monoxide, benzene, formaldehyde and xylene.
+This is one of the most common houseplants because of its interesting look and is so easy to grow.
+But it has also been rated by NASA as one of the top air purifiers, battling pollutants in the air such as carbon monoxide, benzene, formaldehyde, and xylene.

-* Peace Lily — One of the few air purifying plants that flower, the Peace Lily helps to rid the air of acetone, which is released by certain cleaners, electronics and adhesives.
+One of the few air purifying plants that flower is the Peace Lily.
+This plant helps to rid the air of acetone, which is released by certain cleaners, electronics, and adhesives.

 Indoor plants have even more health benefits

 Many studies have concluded that indoor plants contribute to your health in many ways.
 Plants release approximately 97% of the water they take in, so you can increase the humidity in a room by placing several plants together, which can decrease dry skin, sore throats and coughs.
 Plants can also decrease symptoms of fatigue and anxiety, as well as lower blood pressure and heart rate.
 So puts some plants in every room of your house and office, and reap the health benefits plants offer you.
 These hardworking houseplants do so much more than sit there looking pretty!